Archive for May, 2008

 Those of us who have been blessed have been blessed for one reason and one reason only, and that is to be a blessing.
 Anything God gives you beyond enough ought to be given away to lift someone else up to enough.

-We recently gave you the opportunity ask our president, Wess, any questions you like.
+We recently gave you the opportunity ask our CEO, Wess, any questions you like.
 We’re publishing his answers one day at a time.
-If you want to catch up, here’s the background skinny.

 There are some decisions that I don’t make around here, and all the decisions about what I’m paid fall to Compassion’s Board of Directors.
 Our Board believes that Compassion must exercise prudent business judgment in balancing the stewardship of the ministry’s financial resources, the needs of the employees, and the payment of salaries sufficient to attract and retain the well-qualified employees who are required to effectively carry out our ministry.
 It is important to Compassion’s Board of Directors that we represent both excellence and stewardship.